andrew/ultimate-awesome/README.md

 - [awesome-rpg-maker](https://github.com/ottooooooooo/awesome-rpg-maker) - A collection of all the RPG Maker games i've found interesting.
 - [Awesome-List-Top-Novels](https://github.com/pani-vishal/Awesome-List-Top-Novels) - An awesome list for top novels.
 - [my-awesome-electronic-suppliers](https://github.com/pdt590/my-awesome-electronic-suppliers) - A collection of manufacturers and suppliers in Vietnam.
+- [awesome-japan-public-supports](https://github.com/PenguinCabinet/awesome-japan-public-supports) - The list about awesome public supports of Japan.
 - [awesome-bookmarks](https://github.com/pexea12/awesome-bookmarks) - My personal bookmarks.
 - [awesome-flutter](https://github.com/phamios/awesome-flutter) - Awesome-flutter.
 - [awesome-resources](https://github.com/Phauthentic/awesome-resources) - Our selection of libraries we like because of simplicity SRP and no or few dependencies.